ATB-potsdam-automation/nice_gui_ros2/README.md

 ### Plugin-Based Architecture
 Each plugin provides a set of **cards**, keeping the codebase clean, modular, and dependency-light.

+### Minimal ROS Footprint
+Each plugin and card subscribes, publishes, or calls services only when necessary.
+The application maintains a minimal number of subscribers, publishers, and timers to reduce overhead and improve performance.

 ### Cards
 Self-contained UI components (e.g., control panels, battery indicators).
 Each card represents exactly one functional unit.